zzhenglab/comp-prob-solv/book/_build/html/_sources/lecture-01-introduction.md

 ```
 ````

-But Python's capabilities extend far beyond basic arithmetic.
-For example, to calculate the square root of a number, you can use the `math` module, which is a collection of functions and constants for performing mathematical operations.
+Python's capabilities extend far beyond basic arithmetic.
+For example, to calculate the square root of a number, you can use the `math` module:

-Here’s how you can use the `math` module:

 ```{code-cell} ipython3
 import math
 math.sqrt(9)
 ```

-In this example, you’ve also seen your first instance of importing a module in Python.
+In this example, you’ve seen your first instance of importing a module in Python.
 The `import` statement allows you to bring additional functionality into your Python programs.
 In this case, by importing the `math` module, you gain access to a suite of mathematical tools that go beyond basic operations.

 Once imported, you can use any function from the module by prefixing it with `math`.
 For instance, `math.sqrt()` is the function to compute the square root.

 ---

+### 3.2 Practice Exercises

 Let’s put this into practice with a couple of exercises: